-How successful have the British Government and the Bank of England been in running the British Economy over the last 2 years?
+How successful have the Irish Government and the European Central Bank been in running the Irish economy over the last two years?

 The economic system of the Republic of Ireland is a modern, relatively small, trade-dependent economy, whose growth for 1995-2000 has averaged 10%.
 The agricultural sector, which once played a dominant role in the system, now replaced by the industry, the industrial sector accounts for 46% of GDP, about 80% of exports, and 29% of the labour force.